The Asset Management Review: Portugal

 i Securities investment funds

-As of 1 July 2015, Decree-Law 7/2015 of 13 January 2015 introduced new special tax rules only for income derived by securities investment funds that are created under Portuguese law.
+Special tax rules apply only for income derived by securities investment funds that are created under Portuguese law.
 Thus, the special rules do not apply to income derived by non-resident securities investment funds (which are taxed under the same rules as applied to other non-resident entities).

 Portuguese-resident securities investment funds are also subject to stamp tax, levied quarterly on their global net asset value (i.e., the average net asset values notified to the CMVM or published by the management entity of the fund, excluding the value of units in funds or shareholdings in investment companies), at a rate of 0.0125 per cent or, in the case of funds investing in money market instruments or deposits, at a rate of 0.0025 per cent.